 Evolving Course Offerings

 Course offerings are enriched every semester by a vigorous schedule of lectures and performances by nationally and internationally acclaimed writers, artists, musicians, filmmakers and scholars.
-The program sponsors an annual student conference on race, gender and sexuality.

 A Versatile Minor